A reliable infrared vein finder can dramatically improve first-attempt IV access, reduce patient discomfort, and save valuable clinical time.

 The Wee Sight tiny vein finder device is shaped so the clinician can easily position it around the baby’s tiny limbs, and can be seen in many pediatric care units.

 It is made to lie flat on a surface to allow you to drape the baby’s arm or leg over it.
-It is Shaped to position easily around babies’ tiny limbs, and the curved surface of it is a definite plus.

 The LEDs do not heat up and will not hurt babies’ and toddlers’ tender skin.